Starting new martial arts can be intimidating and gear selection can be a daunting task.

 BJJ Belts: These specify your level and many of them are made of cotton.
 With that, these need to take a lot of wear and tear.
 With that, please keep in mind that some of them may need a break-in period but it is nothing much and won’t take more than three weeks.
 Also, if you want to compete, these need to be IBJJF approved.
 Lastly, BJJ belts have affordable prices and you don’t need to break the bank while purchasing.

 Rash Guards: It is one of the essentials since even if your mats have very good quality your skin has lots of deformations while doing submissions and your kimono can’t save you.
-So in order to avoid rashes and have hygiene, you need to wear a good rash guard period.
+So in order to avoid rashes and have hygiene, you need to wear a protective rash guard period.
 These also improve the durability of your BJJ gi since these wick the moisture pretty quickly before it gets into your gi.

 Shorts: You need to wear good MMA shorts which allow complete freedom and have incredible stretching qualities.
 There are many short types (Vale Tudo, board etc.) to choose from and you can choose according to your preference.
 One thing is to note that these shorts also need to have good thermal regulation qualities and strategically placed meshes.
 If it does not, you can get really uncomfortable after just a couple of minutes.

 Grappling Socks: I always train in martial arts gyms and there are many people who sweated before I even trained there.
-And I honestly don’t want to step on a place like that.
+And I honestly don’t want to step in a place like that.
 With that, I also travel a lot and do grappling sessions in many different gyms.
 So these are just necessary for hygiene.
 With that, while you are rolling on the BJJ mats, you can also have cuts or rashes on your foot.
 So, grappling socks are also needed for safety purposes.

 Groin Guard: There are many flexible and protective ones out there and these groin guards also need to have ergonomic designs.
 So you can move comfortably and get good protection.
 After all, you can’t live it to chance, can you?